 Buffon has admitted to suffering from depression in the past and his open letter hints at the perfectionist within him.
 Although, far from a tortured soul, Buffon’s character is oddly multifaceted for a footballer.
 Buffon, or Gigi as he is often known, has taken a simple game and given it meaning, from the very first moment he stepped onto a football pitch, Buffon has considered the implications of every shot, pass or dribble towards his goal.

 In his Parma days, Buffon’s decision to wear the number 88 shirt, rather than the traditional number 1 shirt for a goalkeeper caused enormous controversy in the Italian media.
 The press suggested that the number had Neo-Nazi connotations.
 However, Buffon clarified that the number was intended to signify his wish to have four balls instead of two during his rehabilitation from injury prior to Euro 2000, thus implying that he was “reborn” before the tournament.
 It should also be made clear that Buffon fractured his hand; his obsession with balls was solely symbolic.
-It is clear to see that football was not yet ready for his self-effacing poetry.
+It is fair to see that football was not yet ready for his self-effacing poetry.
 He has since always worn the number one shirt, presumably after carefully researching its meaning.